I'd first like to congratulate you on your place on our Pre-Sessional English programme - I hope you are excited to get started.

 Make sure to bring the following when you come to the Induction and Enrolment days:

 Your induction is your official welcome to Middlesex and will start at 9.00am.
 We recommend arriving in London a few days before your induction so you have a chance to get settled in your new accommodation.
-You will have been sent your offer letter before you arrive which will have lots of helpful information about the start date of your course, what to bring and what to expect.

 On the day, you'll meet your tutors and fellow students, have a tour of the campus and the library, and get introduced to life and study at university.